 His Majesty is an extraordinary monarch who lives the legacies he has inherited, sustaining tradition with care and yet keeps an eye to the future so he may bring his people safely into the 21st century.

-For His Majesty’s perseverance in innovating education that is now changing the landscape of education in Swaziland, the Limkokwing University of Creative Technology confers upon His Majesty King Mswati III the Honorary Degree of Doctor in Human Capital Development.
+For His Majesty’s perseverance in innovating education that is now changing the landscape of education in the Kingdom of eSwatini, the Limkokwing University of Creative Technology confers upon His Majesty King Mswati III the Honorary Degree of Doctor in Human Capital Development.